 In addition, Erste Bank takes a distinctive approach by using GenAI to build a personalized financial services companion, focusing on enabling customers to improve their financial health.
 This use case goes beyond internal operations and aims to provide customers with personalized learning resources to make informed financial decisions.
 The GenAI companion offers various formats, such as video and audio, to cater to individual preferences and learning styles.

-Moving from pilot to production
+How to move GenAI from pilot to production (ROI, risk, compliance)

 Transitioning from pilot projects to full-scale production with GenAI use cases can present challenges for financial services institutions.
 One significant challenge is providing a view on the return on investment (ROI) of AI implementation.
 Pilot projects may not require strong outputs, but when it comes to broader integration, institutions need to demonstrate tangible benefits, such as increased revenue, improved efficiency and effective risk mitigation.
-Legal and compliance risks also play a role in decision-making, as institutions must ensure that AI technologies adhere to regulatory frameworks.
+Legal and compliance risks also play a role in decision-making, as institutions must ensure that AI technologies adhere to regulatory frameworks, highlighting the growing focus on GenAI risk in finance.

 Determining what success looks like when implementing GenAI is a crucial component.
 Research is underway to provide comprehensive metrics and frameworks that can guide institutions in measuring the impact of GenAI in their operations.
 By leveraging these metrics, financial services institutions can better understand the value generated by GenAI and make informed decisions for future implementations.